*Updated January 28, 2019

 We have helped many companies, big and small, deliver their brand message to both college and high school students through tailored scholarship programs.

 Contact TUN [email@example.com] now if you’re ready to start a scholarship, and we will get you off and running.
 If you already have a scholarship, please let us know about it here and we will share it with students.
+If you want to start a scholarship in less than two minutes, click here.

 Susan Chu is a writer and editor who likes to write about trends in higher education.